 - My second complaint (and this one may be a potential deal breaker for some of you) is that while Scribd works across a variety of devices (IOS, Android, Kindle Fire, etc), the Kindle paperwhite is not one of them.
 The main reason this wasn’t a deal breaker for me is that my kids have Kindle Fires and I consume most of my books in the audio format.
 Please note that if you plan to use Scribd on a Kindle Fire you will find the app link on the Scribd website (it does not show up in the Kindle app store).

 - I’d like to see an account settings option that would allow me to disallow certain categories of books from showing up in the search results.
 A few times while searching for specific book titles, my results pulled up some options that I’d rather my kids not stumble across.
 While I realize this happens everywhere, I appreciate when companies allow me to filter search result options.
+I’ve sent a request asking for this feature to be added.
+If this is important to you, I’d encourage you to email and ask them as well.

 WANT TO GIVE IT A TRY?